8ta4/say/DONTREADME.md

 - It can be set up to [honor read-only files](https://code.visualstudio.com/docs/getstarted/settings#:~:text=//%20Marks%20files%20as%20readonly%20when%20their%20file%20permissions%20indicate%20as%20such.%20This%20can%20be%20overridden%20via%20%60files.readonlyInclude%60%20and%20%60files.readonlyExclude%60%20settings.%0A%20%20%22files.readonlyFromPermissions%22%3A%20false%2C).

 - It's got a [Neovim plugin](https://github.com/vscode-neovim/vscode-neovim#neovim-configuration) that plays nice with your existing Neovim config.

-## Data Retention

-`say` doesn't keep a record of the audio once it has been transcribed.

-The act of storing audio can amplify the observer effect, potentially making you more self-aware and uncomfortable.

-By choosing not to store audio, `say` ensures that sounds like your snoring, farting, or moaning aren't kept on record.

-Being arrested and having your own audio used against you in a court of law isn't a pleasant experience.

-Even the sound of typing can sometimes be enough to decipher what you're typing.
-This becomes a security risk if you're entering sensitive information like passwords while speaking.

-If you're interested in documenting everything, you might consider recording video.
-However, this comes with its own risks, such as accidentally capturing footage when you're nude.